Sharon Sheeley: Biography

 Sheeley attended Newport Harbor High School in Newport Beach, and briefly worked as a teen model.
 She went to Hollywood to meet the stars and write songs.
 Her first song, "Poor Little Fool", was recorded by Ricky Nelson in 1958, and became Nelson's first US No. 1 and the Billboard Hot 100's first No. 1.
 At age 18, Sheeley was the youngest woman to write an American number-one hit.

 Jerry Capehart, the manager and songwriting partner of Eddie Cochran, then agreed to look after Sheeley's interests, and she and Cochran began a relationship.
-She wrote "Love Again" and "Cherished Memories" for Cochran and the 1959 hit "Somethin' Else" with Eddie's brother Bob Cochran.
+She wrote "Love Again" and "Cherished Memories" for Cochran and the 1959 hit "Somethin' Else" with Eddie's brother Bill Cochran.
 Her other songwriting credits included "Hurry Up", recorded by Ritchie Valens.

 In April 1960, she traveled to United Kingdom to join Cochran and Gene Vincent, who were touring there.
 She and Cochran were reported as being "unofficially engaged".
 She recorded a song, "Homework", with producer Jack Good.
 On the night of April 16, 1960, Sheeley, Vincent and Cochran were traveling in a private hire taxi from a concert in Bristol to London Heathrow Airport when it slammed into a lamp post near Chippenham.
 All three were rushed to a hospital.
 Cochran, who had been thrown from the vehicle, suffered fatal brain injuries and died the next day, at the age of 21.
 Sheeley suffered a broken pelvis, and Vincent broke his ribs and collarbone and added further damage to his already weak leg.

-Following the accident she returned to the US, where she collaborated with musician-songwriter Jackie DeShannon on a string of hits, including Brenda Lee's "Dum Dum" and "Heart in Hand", The Fleetwoods' "He's the Great Imposter" and Irma Thomas's "Breakaway".
+Following the accident she returned to the US, where she collaborated with musician-songwriter Jackie DeShannon on a string of hits, including Brenda Lee's "Dum Dum" and "Heart in Hand", The Fleetwoods' "(He's) The Great Imposter" and Irma Thomas's "Breakaway".
 She also co-wrote songs with Chris Curtis of The Searchers, including "Night Time" recorded by Paul and Barry Ryan.

 In 1961, Sheeley married Los Angeles radio personality Jimmy O'Neill.
 The two created the ABC TV series Shindig!
 (1964–1966).
 They divorced five years after marrying, but remained friends.
 After her divorce, Sheeley moved away from the music scene, apart from some public appearances at Eddie Cochran conventions in the 1990s.
 In August 2000, RPM Records released a collection of her songs that were recorded in the early 1960s by session musicians, including Glen Campbell, Delaney Bramlett, Leon Russell, David Gates, Hal Blaine and Herb Alpert.